-To date, we have used \$3.7 million of the net proceeds from the IPO, of which, \$2.5 million was used for contributions to our joint venture, FF Gene Biotech, made during the third quarter of 2017 in partial satisfaction of our contribution obligations under the cooperation agreement for the joint venture, and \$1.2 million to fund the Company's operations.
+To date, we have used \$5.9 million of the net proceeds from the IPO, of which, \$3.0 million was used for contributions to our joint venture, FF Gene Biotech, with \$2.5 million made during the third quarter of 2017 and \$510,000 made in the second quarter of 2018 in partial satisfaction of our contribution obligations under the cooperation agreement for the joint venture, and \$2.9 million to fund the Company's operations.
 All other net proceeds from the IPO are invested in short-term, investment-grade, interest-bearing securities, such as money market accounts, certificates of deposit, commercial paper and guaranteed obligations of the U.S. government.
 There has been no material change in the planned use of proceeds from the IPO from that described in the Prospectus.